cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 Looking back, it really makes sense that such a capable language as C has the ability to implement both [object-oriented](http://www.planetpdf.com/codecuts/pdfs/ooc.pdf) and [functional paradigms](http://blog.charlescary.com/?p=95).
 You can find quite a few articles on function pointers in C and I urge you to read more if interested (e.g. [here](http://c.learncodethehardway.org/book/ex18.html)).

-On the other hand, higher order functions have been around from the dawn of functional programming so it’s not really a surprise that one can find them in all the usual suspects like Lisp, Haskell, Erlang, Clojure, Scala etc. It may come as a surprise to some that JavaScript, the language people love to hate, has higher order functions as well.
-For me, it the second language I've found higher order functions in.
+On the other hand, higher order functions have been around from the dawn of functional programming so it’s not really a surprise that one can find them in all the usual suspects like Lisp, Haskell, Erlang, Clojure, Scala etc.

+It may come as a surprise to some that JavaScript, the language people love to hate, has higher order functions as well.
+For me, it's the second language I've found higher order functions in.

-## JavaScript Functions
+## JavaScript functions

 JavaScript has some really interesting concepts explained really well by [Douglas Crockford](http://www.crockford.com/).
 All objects in Javascript are essentially maps of key-value pairs, where the values can be functions as well as other [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects):